OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 </form>
 ```

-Inserting the CSRF token in the custom HTTP request header via JavaScript is considered more secure than adding the token in the hidden field form parameter because it adds [additional layer of security](#use-of-custom-request-headers).
+Inserting the CSRF token in the custom HTTP request header via JavaScript is considered more secure than adding the token in the hidden field form parameter because it [uses custom request headers](#use-of-custom-request-headers).

 ### Encryption based Token Pattern